 The disciples of Jesus, like their Jewish contemporaries, believed that when the Messiah came, he would come as the “Prince of Peace,” bringing political freedom and material prosperity (Isa.
 9:6–7; Zech.
 9:10).
 Moreover, Jesus taught them that peacemakers were indeed blessed (Matt.
 5:9) and told them to offer greetings of peace as they entered a home (Matt.
 10:12–13).
 Perhaps some were even aware that He was to bring “peace on earth” (Luke 2:14).
 Yet, Jesus also said, “I have not come to bring peace, but a sword” (Matt.
 10:34).
-Jesus did not deny …
+Jesus did not deny that peace would result from His …

 Joel E. Kim is president and assistant professor of New Testament at Westminster Seminary California.
 He is coeditor of Always Reformed.